rihabsmeti/studio/docs/PROMPT_ENGINEERING.md

 ### 2.1.
 Login Page (`src/app/page.tsx` -> `src/components/auth/login-page.tsx`)
 - **UI:** A visually appealing, full-screen page with a background image of the ALA campus.
-- **Role Selection:** Users must first select their role (Student, Admin, Finance, Security) from a set of clickable cards.
+- **Role Selection:** Users must first select their role (Student, Admin, Finance, Security).
 - **Authentication Logic (`handleLogin` function):**
-  - **CRITICAL FIX:** Implement robust sign-in/sign-up logic.
+  - Use the Supabase client (`supabase.auth`).
-    1. Attempt `signInWithEmailAndPassword`.
+  - First, attempt `signInWithPassword`.
-    2. If the error code is `auth/user-not-found`, then (and only then) attempt `createUserWithEmailAndPassword`.
+  - If the error indicates the user does not exist, then attempt `signUp`.
-    3. If the error code is `auth/invalid-credential` or any other error, display a user-friendly error message (e.g., "The email or password you entered is incorrect.") without attempting to create a new account.
+  - When signing up a new user, create a corresponding entry in the `profiles` table with their selected `role`.
+A Supabase Function (or trigger) is the ideal way to do this automatically upon user creation.
-    4. For staff roles (Admin, Finance, Security), enforce that the email must end with `@africanleadershipacademy.org`.
+  - For staff roles (Admin, Finance, Security), enforce that the email must end with `@africanleadershipacademy.org`.
-  - Upon successful authentication, create/update a user profile document in Firestore at `/users/{uid}` with their role and default information, then redirect to the appropriate dashboard, passing the role in the URL (`/dashboard?role=...`).
+  - Upon successful authentication, redirect to the appropriate dashboard, passing the role in the URL (`/dashboard?role=...`).

 ### 2.2.
 Profile Page (`src/app/dashboard/profile/page.tsx`)
-- A form allowing users to view and update their profile information (Full Name, Hall of Residence, Gender).
+- A form allowing users to view and update their profile information in the `profiles` table.
 Email and Student ID should be read-only.

 ---